webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Shadow.md

 ---
 aliases:
   - Shadow
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/1
   - Creature/Armor/1
   - Creature/Health/3
+title: Shadow
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Shadow
 Shadows are semi-intelligent patches of darkness roughly in the shape of a humanoid creature's silhouette.
 They creep along walls, floors, and ceilings, blending in with actual shadows, peeling themselves free only when they're ready to clutch at a victim with their cold claws.